 It wasn’t preachy in the way a nonfiction book might be.
 Obviously, this is meant to be “literary”, so the conclusion is written in the form of a series of short allegories about an old tree dying from the inside, a gardener who used to be a top mathematician, a poisoned dog, etc.

-2. Thanks for the review, stargazer.
+Thanks for the review, stargazer.
 Rant away, I’m sure a rant is good for us now and then.
 I am constantly gobsmacked by scientists – I can’t imagine how it must feel inside their brains.
 I know nothing about the subject at all but anything to do with the universe, or this world, or new discoveries fascinates me.
 Too bad this book didn’t do the job.

-• Thanks so much!
-I did feel so much better after having written the review. πŸ˜† Yes, I agree about scientists.
+Thanks so much!
+I did feel so much better after having written the review. π Yes, I agree about scientists.
 The most brilliant ones do have brains which are in the extreme ends of the normal distribution and – having a huge interest in neuroscience as well – it would be fascinating to know how their brains work and what makes them special.
 One of the things, the author discusses is: Is there a fine line between genius and madness?
 Don’t know if this is really correct, but it would be interesting to understand more.

-• It was confusing.
+It was confusing.
 It doesn’t seem to bother everyone.
 Perhaps, it’s because I am so interested in science and would have loved to know the true story.
-Haha, thanks, I am glad I didn’t scare you away with my rant! 😁
+Haha, thanks, I am glad I didn’t scare you away with my rant! π

-4. Hahah, your passion for science definitely shows in this review πŸ˜€ but yeah, I get you, I may not know about science that much anymore, but I do dislike when writers try to push their own agenda too obviously in their work — it feels like preaching somehow
+Hahah, your passion for science definitely shows in this review π but yeah, I get you, I may not know about science that much anymore, but I do dislike when writers try to push their own agenda too obviously in their work — it feels like preaching somehow

 I read your other positive review too, though, so I’m glad you liked at least one of the picks from the longlist!

-• I do have a passion for science, which is probably why I reacted so strongly to this book.
+I do have a passion for science, which is probably why I reacted so strongly to this book.
 It would have worked a lot better if he just stuck to nonfiction.
 Apparently, that was his original plan when starting out, but perhaps he didn’t find reality interesting enough?

 Yeah, the other one was much better!

-5. Meh, no, thank you πŸ˜‰ But if you want a really good book about science and some mathematical/physical/chemical discoveries/explorations, I can wholeheartedly recommend Marcus du Sautoy’s What We Cannot Know.
-It’s absolutely fantastic, though requires a lot of attention (and I mean a lot, at least for a humanities gal like me ;)) and a basic math knowledge – but it’s truly fascinating! πŸ˜€
+Meh, no, thank you π But if you want a really good book about science and some mathematical/physical/chemical discoveries/explorations, I can wholeheartedly recommend Marcus du Sautoy’s What We Cannot Know.
+It’s absolutely fantastic, though requires a lot of attention (and I mean a lot, at least for a humanities gal like me ;)) and a basic math knowledge – but it’s truly fascinating! π

-• Thanks so much for the recommendation, I will definitely look into that.
+Thanks so much for the recommendation, I will definitely look into that.
 Going forward, I will stick to nonfiction, when it comes to science!

-6. Really, reaaaaally odd to mix in fiction into non-fiction.
-What’s the point of confusing the reader when you can tell your story with a solid message without diluting it in random unnecessary stuff… Great honest review as always! πŸ˜€
+Really, reaaaaally odd to mix in fiction into non-fiction.
+What’s the point of confusing the reader when you can tell your story with a solid message without diluting it in random unnecessary stuff… Great honest review as always! π

-• Yeah it was odd.
+Yeah it was odd.
 I think the author’s original idea was to write nonfiction, but perhaps he didn’t feel that was exciting enough?
 Or possibly, he wanted to put a specific spin on it, which is what I felt (and it did annoy me).
-Thanks Lashaan! 😁
+Thanks Lashaan! π

-8. Ha!
+Ha!
 I enjoyed your rant very much and happily feel no desire to add this one to my TBR!
 I’m never fond of the blurring of fiction and non-fiction since it can be too much like hard work to spend all that time googling to discover what’s true and what isn’t.
 And the idea that scientists make their discoveries when befuddled by drugs is astonishing.
 There was I, naively thinking they made their discoveries through a combination of inspired brilliance and careful experimentation – silly me!
 Ugh!
-Thanks for saving us from this one… πŸ˜€
+Thanks for saving us from this one… π

 If I try to be objective, I do see the book has certain literary qualities, but I find it difficult to evaluate as a novel, because it totally feels like nonfiction.
 Some people might not even realise that it is partly fictional.

-Always happy to help! πŸ˜€
+Always happy to help! π

-9. LOVE RANT REVIEWS!!!!
-WOOOOT! πŸ˜€ Anw…yup, whenever fiction is mixed with non-fiction, and when it isn’t done well, it screws up the entire novel!
+LOVE RANT REVIEWS!!!!
+WOOOOT! π Anw…yup, whenever fiction is mixed with non-fiction, and when it isn’t done well, it screws up the entire novel!
 And in this case, when it’s supposed to be fiction, and was written like non-fiction, gosh…it’d have driven me up the wall!
 No thank you.
 And it’s longlisted?!
 Wowwww…Brilliant rant review, stargazer!
 I loved it!

-• Hahaha, yeah I quite like rant reviews as well, even if I don’t write them very often.
+Hahaha, yeah I quite like rant reviews as well, even if I don’t write them very often.
 This one just pushed all the wrong buttons for me.
 It also raises the question, whether it’s fair to fictionalise something like science?
 I guess we live in a free world, but I see all sorts of problems connected with it.
 Thanks for reading!

-10. Thank you for this post, I was so confused about loving the science but hating the “padding” around it, which also causes doubt in the science when it is embedded in so much fiction, madness and manic, and if the book itself causes the science it is written about it not only misses the point but shoots it dead.
+Thank you for this post, I was so confused about loving the science but hating the “padding” around it, which also causes doubt in the science when it is embedded in so much fiction, madness and manic, and if the book itself causes the science it is written about it not only misses the point but shoots it dead.

-• You are welcome, I am glad it resonated with you.
+You are welcome, I am glad it resonated with you.
 It seems that most people love this book, which puzzles me.
 The annoying thing is, the nonfictional parts could easily have stood alone and still make for a really interesting book.
 And yes, I agree it misses the point.
 The author may have some interesting musings about science, but it was difficult for me to take it seriously, when some of the material on which his arguments are based is purely fictional.